mcheang20/mcheang20.github.io/_portfolio/chatter.md

   <dl>
       <dt class="heading">Modal</dt>
         <dd class="col-info">
           A simple interface was required to allow the interaction between users and the application.
+This included the creation of chat rooms and setting usernames.
         </dd>
   </dl>
 </div>